cca/libraries_course_lists/readme.md

 > ./make-all-taxo-csvs.fish data/_informer.csv
 > # delete the last semester's taxonomy terms, only run if not the initial upload
 > # NOTE: DOES NOT delete ARCH DIV or Syllabus Collection semesters, that's manual
-> ./delete-all-of-a-semester.fish data/_informer.csv 'Spring 2016'
+> ./delete-all-of-a-semester.fish data/_informer.csv 'Fall 2016'
 > # upload everything to VAULT, takes a while
 > # stderr shows the "missing" taxonomies we don't need or haven't created yet
 > ./upload-taxos-to-vault.fish data/_informer.csv